undergrad-partner-school

 Admissions

 According to the most recent information reported, this school uses standardized test scores for admission and it admitted 43,531 in 2025.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The ACT composite average score for all the enrolled students in 2025 was 26 and the average GPA was 3.86.
-That means that you need a GPA that's above average in order to get into The University of Alabama; the same goes for your ACT score.
+The ACT composite average score for all the admitted students in 2025 was 26 while the average GPA was 3.86.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

-The SAT Critical Reading average score was 617 for the enrolled first-year students, while the average SAT Math score was 612.
+The SAT Critical Reading average score was 617 for the newly enrolled students, while the average SAT Math score was 612.

 Average Test Scores